-Community League garden art items at garden #7,
+Community League garden art items at one of the gardens,

-and special discounts from many of our sponsors.
+and special discounts from many of our advertisers.

 Please look at the descriptions that our gardeners wrote about their gardens.

-Addresses are listed, because you can buy a ticket at any garden (except the hospital) for $10.00.
+Addresses are listed, because you can buy a ticket at any gardens for $10.00.

 You can visit the gardens in any order.